 IEPA's Response to Comments.

-- The Agency now requires, for purposes of public notification and participation, that the Notice of Intent (NOI) for your construction site projects be submitted to the Agency electronically and be placed on the permittee's website.
+- The Agency now requires, for purposes of public notification and participation, that the Notice of Intent (NOI) for your construction site projects be submitted to the Agency electronically and posted at the construction site.

 - Part V.B of the reissued permit states: Permittees must post their NOI, storm water management program plan, and annual reports on the permittee’s website.
 Storm sewer maps may be withheld for security reasons.